What are the essential research strategies for students?

 3. Select Domains Wisely

-When searching, consider the importance of domains, such as .com, .org, .gov, and .edu.
+When searching, encourage students to consider the importance of domains, such as .com, .org, .gov, and .edu.
 These are not all created equally.
-For example, .com and .org domains are classed as ‘open’, meaning anyone can register on them.
+For example, .com and .org domains are classed as ‘open,’ meaning anyone can register on them.
 They are usually used for commercial reasons.

-Other domains are classed as ‘closed’, such as .gov and .edu, and registrants must meet certain eligibility requirements to register these.
-In the case of .edu for example, registration is limited to accredited post-secondary institutions in the United States.
+Other domains are classed as ‘closed,’ such as .gov and .edu, and registrants must meet specific eligibility requirements to register these.
+For example, in the case of .edu, registration is limited to accredited post-secondary institutions in the United States.

 Depending on the purpose of your search, the domain you choose to search may have implications for the reliability and usefulness of the results returned.

 To choose which type of domain to search, simply type ‘site’, followed by a colon, and then the domain after your chosen search terms.